 Sara Hammerschmidt supports the Building Healthy Places Initiative, the Infrastructure Initiative, and other ULI centers and initiatives.
 She previously worked at PolicyLink in Oakland, California, researching the inclusion of social and economic equity into projects, plans, and policies that are being implemented at the intersection of health and the built environment.
 Sara worked for eight years in the technology industry in Austin before obtaining a Masters degree in Community and Regional Planning from the University of Texas at Austin in 2009.

-Sara is currently a PhD candidate at the University of Texas at Austin; her research focuses on how planning departments throughout the country are incorporating public health considerations into their work.
-Sara holds a BS in Industrial and Operations Engineering from the University of Michigan.
+In 2015, Sara received a PhD in Community and Regional Planning form the University of Texas at Austin.
+Her research focused on how planning departments throughout the country are incorporating public health considerations into their work.
+Sara also holds a BS in Industrial and Operations Engineering from the University of Michigan.

 Senior ULI Advisers